pawan087/instagramClone/README.md

 ## Technologies Used:

-Kilogram was build using Python, JavaScript, HTML, and CSS.
+Kilogram was built using Python, JavaScript, HTML, and CSS.
 The backend core server and database were created using Flask and SQLAlchemy, respectively.
 While the HTML (through the use of React) was used to structure the app, and CSS was used to style it.

 ## Getting started